 All stock exchanges in India are overseen by the Securities and Exchange Board of India (SEBI).
 India’s two principal stock exchanges, the NSE and BSE, both follow the same clearing and settlement process and have the same trading mechanism and trading hours.
 Most Indian securities are listed on both exchanges which provides liquidity as the exchanges compete for order flow.

-All orders in the trading system must be entered by registered member brokers that typically provide clients with an online trading platform.
-Institutional investors can also use a direct market access (DMA) option on terminals provided by brokers to place orders directly into the stock market trading system.
+All orders in the trading system must be entered by registered member stock brokers that typically provide clients with an online trading platform.
+Institutional investors can also use direct market access (DMA) option on terminals provided by stock brokers to place orders directly into the stock market trading system.

 Settlement for equity spot trades takes place two business days from the trade date.
 This means that if you trade on Tuesday, your trade would settle on Thursday.
 Trading hours for both exchanges begin at 9:55 a.m.
 Indian Standard Time (IST) and close at 3:30 p.m.
 IST.
 Each exchange serves as a central counterparty with its own clearinghouse and assumes all settlement risk.